MicrosoftDocs/azure-devops-docs/docs/extend/develop/samples-overview.md

 that contains the files required to build an extension using TypeScript.
 To automate building, packaging and publishing the extension a grunt script is added.

-If you are interested in a sample project that contains the majority of the contributions, see the [Visual Studio Team Services Sample Extensions](https://github.com/Microsoft/vsts-extension-samples) repository on GitHub.
+If you are interested in a sample project that contains the majority of the contributions, see the [VSTS Sample Extensions](https://github.com/Microsoft/vsts-extension-samples) repository on GitHub.